 The council wishes to educate Exxon Valdez region youth about the environmentally safe operation of the Alyeska terminal and associated tankers.
 Working with area youth is vital to fight complacency that can arise if citizens are not continually aware of the need for ongoing oil spill prevention.

 The council is inviting proposals for projects to educate youth and teachers in the Exxon Valdez oil spill region about the council and topics relating to its mission.

-Proposed topics could include, but are not limited to: citizens’ oversight; environmental impacts of the operation of the Alyeska Pipeline Service Company terminal in Valdez and the oil tankers that call there; oil spill prevention and response planning; or other topics related to the mission.
+Proposed topics could include, but are not limited to: citizens’ oversight; environmental impacts of the operation of the Alyeska Marine Terminal in Valdez and the associated oil tankers; oil spill prevention and response planning; or other topics related to our mission.

 Find out more about previous projects funded through this program on our Youth Involvement project page.

 Changes to how dispersants are authorized for use during an oil spill are being proposed by the Alaska Regional Response Team (ARRT).
 The ARRT is a combination of federal, state and local agencies that share responsibilities for managing oil and chemical spill responses in Alaska.